 Booking a hotel or renting a holiday home?
-Go plastic free whilst travelling by contacting the hotel or host before arriving and request that no plastic products (i.e. shampoos and body lotions) be inside the room.
+Go plastic free whilst travelling by contacting the hotel or host before arriving and requesting that no plastic products (i.e. shampoos and body lotions) be inside the room.
 An array of top hotels are already ahead of the curve.
 Take DUKES London, for example, whose travel-size toiletries have been replaced with eco-friendly dispenser bottles.

 8. Smoke smarter.

 The filters on cigarettes (made of plastic), can take up to 10 years to decompose.
-Not only are these off-putting to see outdoors and on beaches, but these also pose a danger to animals and young children.
-Switch to an electronic cigarette from blu, who can recycle your old one when you’re done with it, and who when sending a product, will only use cardboard packaging. blu.com
+Not only are these off-putting to see outdoors and on beaches, but they also pose a danger to animals and young children.
+Switch to an electronic cigarette from blu, who can recycle your old one when you’re done with it, and when sending a product, will only use cardboard packaging. blu.com

 9. Be prepared and shop sustainably.

-Life can be busy, but if you take a little time to research and prepare waste-free options, avoiding plastic on the go can be much easier than you think.
+Life can be busy, but if you take a little time to research and prepare waste-free options, avoiding plastic on-the-go can be much easier than you think.
 Get to know the zero-waste shops in your local area, or those mainstream stores that are offering plastic-free produce.
 See our London picks here.